 - Higher income requirements

-The BMO CashBack World Elite Mastercard holds the title of the best BMO credit card, the best grocery credit card and the best cash back credit card in Canada thanks to its superb returns.
-Although it earns fewer rewards than other premium cards that use a points system, its benefits and insurance help to make up the difference.
+The BMO CashBack World Elite Mastercard holds the title of the best BMO credit card, thanks to its fantastic returns and long list of valuable benefits.
+Although it earns fewer rewards than other premium cards of similar types, its perks and insurance help to make up the difference.

 Rewards